JaphD/Alx_DjangoLearnLab/django_blog/Documentation.md

 /tags/django/

-Search Feature
+Search Functionality
-Overview

-The search feature allows users to find posts by keywords in title, content, or tags.
+The search bar lets users find posts by title, content, or tags.

-How to Search

-Locate the Search Bar in the navigation bar or main page.

-Type a keyword (e.g., Django, API, Authentication) and press Enter.
+URL pattern:

+/search/?q=<keyword>

+Example:

+/search/?q=python

-The results page will display all posts containing the keyword in the title, content, or tags.
+Search results display posts matching the keyword in the title, content, or tags.

 Permissions

-Both tagging and search features are public:

-Tags can be added or edited only by authenticated users when creating/updating a post.
+Only authenticated users can add or edit tags while creating/updating posts.

-Any user (authenticated or not) can search posts or view posts by ta
+Any user (authenticated or not) can search posts or view posts by tag.